cdeck3r/cdeck3r.github.io/research/se.md

 **tl;dr - What is a Smart Environment?**

-*video, tbd*
+Radio interview on Smart Environments as part of my data driven lectures.

+<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/347130847&amp;color=%23ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;show_teaser=true"></iframe>

 ## Intro and Types of Smart Environments

 A smart environment is a sensor and actuator instrumented room or space.
 Embedded networked computer systems make the room perceive physical state and activties within.
-In a smart environment physical routines and information processes may seamlessly interact with each other.
+In a smart environment user routines and information processes may seamlessly interact with each other.

 At the HHZ, we have implemented a smart environment to support [Data Driven Lectures (DDL)](/teaching/ddl).
 The installation runs 24/7 and supports students as well as lectures in learning and teaching activities.